STEM Programme in Indonesia

 In phase 1 (part 3) of the programme, meriSTEM@NIE faculty and selected Master Teachers from phase 1 (part 1) participate in hybrid school-based STEM PLC sessions and STEM lessons to provide inputs on STEM curriculum work and PLCs conducted in exemplary 20 nuclei schools, with teachers from phase 1 (part 2), to deepen their STEM curriculum competencies through lesson study and a professional learning community.

-The programme was recently mentioned in the Indonesian media, and the articles can be found here and here.
+The programme was mentioned in the Indonesian media, and the articles can be found here and here.

 At the end of the Phase 1 programme, the Ministry of Education, Culture, Research and Technology (Indonesia) hosted a working workshop for 10 nuclei school teachers who had participated in Phase 1 Part 3 to write 10 chapters that will be consolidated into a book that will be printed and disseminated to all public Indonesian schools.
 Click here to access some of the lesson packages that were developed.